The Scotchstorm

 What are the dates?

-The trip starts in Dumfries on the evening of Saturday 31st January, and spends the following eight days looping up to the far north of Scotland and back, arriving at the final hotel of the trip in the Scottish borders area on Saturday 07th February.
-After check-out on the following morning (Sunday 08th ), you'll be free to head back south.
+The trip starts in Dumfries on the evening of Saturday 30th January, and spends the following nine days looping up to the far north of Scotland and back, arriving at the final hotel of the trip in the Scottish borders area on Sunday 07th February.
+After check-out on the following morning (Monday 08th), you'll be free to head back south via whichever awesome roads you fancy.
+The 2027 event is one day longer than the one we ran in 2026, to allow for another night on the Isle of Skye.

 How many miles will be driven?

-Depending on the route options you choose, expect to cover around 800-900 miles north of the Scottish border, in a week on the road.
+Depending on the route options you choose, expect to cover around 1000 miles north of the Scottish border, in just over a week on the road.

 What accommodation can I expect?